HrishitvaMpatel/Ocean5/README.md

 1. An agent is selected as the questioner for the current round
 2. The questioner generates a question based on their personality
 3. Other agents respond to the question, with the killer providing deceptive answers
-4. After 5 rounds, agents vote on who they believe is the killer
+4. After 3 rounds, agents vote on who they believe is the killer
-5. Game concludes when the killer is correctly identified or after 10 rounds
+5. Game concludes when the 3 or more of the 5 agents agree on a vote.

 ## Game Results